 Walker coauthored with Lyal S. Sunga a policy report for the International Development Law Organization titled, Promoting and Protecting the Universal Right to Freedom of Religion or Belief through Law: Current Dilemmas and Lessons Learned, which they presented at the United Nations Human Rights Council in Geneva, Switzerland.

 Walker studied legal restrictions on religious expression while serving as a Resident Fellow at Harvard Divinity School.
 He is currently an advanced doctoral candidate (Ed.D.) in Law, Education, and Religion at Teachers College Columbia University, where he received his Masters of Arts (M.A.) and Masters of Education (Ed.M.) degrees.
 In his dissertation, Unveiling Freedom: Bans on Religious Garb, Walker asks whether public school teachers should leave their religious clothing at the schoolhouse gate.
 This research was featured in the essay, A Legal Approach to Questions about Religious Diversity, published by Oxford University Press.

-Walker received his Master of Divinity (M.Div.) degree in religion and education from Union Theological Seminary, New York, NY.
+Walker is a Unitarian Universalist and humanist and he received his Master of Divinity (M.Div.) degree in religion and education from Union Theological Seminary, New York, NY.
 In January 2007, he was ordained by members of the Fourth Universalist Society in the City of New York and the Unitarian Church of Staten Island.
 For fifteen years, Walker served urban congregations in a variety of capacities in Boston, New York, and Philadelphia, the last seven as the Senior Minister and Executive Director of the historic First Unitarian Church of Philadelphia (2007 to 2014).